 A Few General Apartment Garden Tips

 Starting an apartment garden isn’t as easy as it sounds, but it can be gratifying.
 However, before you start buying seeds, pots, and soil, there are a few things you should keep in mind if you want your herbs and plants to thrive.
+When you choose your type, get one that’s suited for indoor growing – like sprouting seeds.
+That’ll give your apartment plants the best chance to thrive.

 Different plants need different amounts of sunlight.
 Some herbs require about six to eight hours of it a day, perfect for a well-placed windowsill.
 On the other hand, tomatoes need at least twelve hours.
 They might be best suited to your balcony.